 - When you are registered to use University ICT, you will be given a UserID and a password, referred to as a “GUID”.
 This UserID is your personal identification and along with your password serves to authenticate you to the system and to grant access to the Systems and Facilities that you are authorised to use.

 - Your use of University ICT should not interfere with or cause difficulties for other users, nor may you by any wilful or deliberate or negligent act endanger the integrity of networks, equipment, system programs or stored information.

-- As a User you may have access to University electronic mail facilities.
+- As a User you may have access to University electronic mail (email) facilities.
 These are provided to improve communications among staff and students for matters relating to their roles within the University.
-It should be noted that sending electronic mail to a mailing list or to a specific list of recipients constitutes publishing and the University as well as the individual(s) concerned may be held responsible for the content of any such publication.
+Staff must use a University email account for University work.
+Staff may only use a consumer email account where this provided by the staff member for personal identity verification as part of first registration or password reset security processes.
+It should be noted that sending email to a mailing list or to a specific list of recipients constitutes publishing and the University as well as the individual(s) concerned may be held responsible for the content of any such publication.

 - There are many ways that as a User you will be able to make information available to other users and contribute to relevant discussion and debate, both internally with other Users of the University's network and externally with users of other networks (including the Internet).
 In particular, you may publish material on web sites or by contributing to collaboration facilities or social networking sites.It should be noted that these activities constitute publishing the contents or contribution and the University as well as the individual(s) concerned may be held responsible for the content of any such publication.